JermellB/RScanBot.Gen/README.md

 Run and forget kind of thing, emails you only the url's for comments and submissions that matter to you.

-Gui for windows, buggy as hell used currently for configuring data persistence, alternate to this is described below.

 To run GUI you need Praw and Kivy installed on your computer.

 Todo:Executables for Mac,Linux,Win/potentially android(we'll see)